Changepoint Detection: An Analysis of the Central England Temperature Series: Models fitted

-The equations in (\ref{e:phihat})-(\ref{e:lkhopt}) apply without modification.
-One caveat is that since regression lines contain two parameters, we require all regimes to be at least three units long (so that fits in any single regime are not perfect).

-GA optimizations of the BIC and MDL penalized likelihoods yield identical configurations, both flagging three breaks at the times $1700, 1739$, and $1988$.
+On the full CET series, GA optimizations of the BIC and MDL penalized likelihoods estimate identical trend shift configurations, both flagging three breaks at the times $1700, 1739$, and $1988$ (Table \ref{tab:mod_fitting_result}).
 This methodological agreement is convenient, but is not typical in changepoint analyses.
-Table \ref{tab:mod_fitting_result} lists the other parameters in the model fit.
+Figure \ref{fig:TrendShift} graphically depicts our model fit.
 Cooling occurs during the first 39 years, followed by an increasing-trend second regime, with subsequent shifts to two warming trend regimes.
-The last regime, entered in 1989, is warming with a trend of $1.1^\circ$C per century.
+The last regime, which starts in 1989, is warming with a trend of $1.1^\circ$C per century.
+When fitting trend shift models to CET series on post 1772 data only, we find a single changepoint in 1987 (Table \ref{tab:Truncatedmod_fitting_result}), which is consistent with our analysis on the full series.

-Visually, the piecewise linear function, depicted in Figure \ref{fig:TrendBreak_AR1}, looks to better describe the series than the simple mean shift model.
-The AR(1) correlation estimate moves down to $\hat{\phi}=0.06$.
-This parameter tests as insignificantly different from zero with standard time series methods \citep{Brockwell_Davis_1991}.
-When $\phi=0$, an AR(1) model reduces to white noise.
-This point is emphasized: our model fits prefer the trend shift mean structure over structures involving correlated errors.
-The estimated white noise variance is $\hat{\sigma}^2=0.29$.

-We now examine residuals from the fitted model in Figure \ref{fig:TrendBreak_Residual}.
-For AR(1) errors with $\phi=0$, these are simply the $\{ D_t \}$ in (\ref{e:resid}).
-The conclusion that $\phi=0$ implies that $\{ D_t \}$ is uncorrelated in time $t$.
-The residuals also appear to have an approximate zero mean (in fact, the sample mean of residuals fitted from least squares methods will be exactly zero).
-What is not clear is whether or not $D_t$ has a constant variance in time $t$.

-\cite{Beaulieu_Killick_2018} explore issues related to changes in the second moment of a climate series.
-To further examine the variance structure of $\{ \hat{D}_t \}$, we develop a model that allows for variance shifts in a zero mean independent Gaussian series.
-This can be constructed by positing that $\hat{D}_t \sim N(0, \sigma^2(t))$, where $\sigma^2(t)$ has the shift structure